winks/f5n.org/content/blog/2026/d11-part-three.md

 Grabbed dinner at a small pension/restaurant in the town center and talked to the only other guest at the next table, also a cycling tourist.
-A welcome surprise, apparently I'm not good with chatting up other cyclists on my tours normally.
+A welcome surprise, apparently I'm not so good with chatting up other cyclists on my tours as other people are.

-Because my shoulder had started to hurt the day before I had picked up some stuff from a drugstore in the morning, as it was Saturday and they were still open.
+Because my shoulder had started to hurt the day before I had picked up some stuff from a drugstore in the morning, luckily it was Saturday and they were still open.

 Either I hadn't read the booking page carefully or they were not very obvious